Psychological operations (psych-ops or psy-ops) refer to the planned use of

 demoralize an enemy in war, usually including civilian populations

-2. nonmilitary psychological undermining: the use of psychological tactics
+2. nonmilitary psychological undermining: the use of psychological tactics to

-context, for example, causing fear or anxiety
+for example, causing fear

 (Microsoft Encarta 2003.)